onflow/flow/flips/20220817-add-fields-to-existing-definitions.md

 We propose to add the ability to define new optional fields, and the assignment of default values to fields in structs and resources.
-All fields added after the first deployment of a contract must be either optional or have a default parameter assigned so that initialization of existing instances of these objects can be properly initialized.
+All fields added after the first deployment of a contract must be either optional or have a default value assigned so that initialization of existing instances of these objects can be properly initialized.

 ```cadence